kubernetes-sigs/external-dns/README.md

 * Support for Services with `type=NodePort`
 * Support for TPRs
 * Support for more advanced DNS record configurations

+Have a look at [the milestones](https://github.com/kubernetes-incubator/external-dns/milestones) to get an idea of where we currently stand.

 # Contributing